 Collateral Consequences of a South Carolina DUI

-While South Carolina’s DUI penalties are substantial, they are just the tip of the iceberg when it comes to the consequences of a drunk driving conviction.
-Getting a DUI can have many long-term consequences, and the financial costs can far exceed any fines, assessments, and surcharges you are required to pay in court.
+While South Carolina’s DUI penalties are substantial, they are just the tip of the iceberg regarding the consequences of a drunk driving conviction.
+Getting a DUI can have many long-term effects, and the financial costs can far exceed any fines, assessments, and surcharges you are required to pay in court.
 For example, in addition to the penalties listed above, a DUI conviction in South Carolina can also potentially lead to:

 - Loss of scholarships (including Palmetto Fellows, LIFE, and HOPE Scholarships)